Overlooking the Swakop River, The Stiltz is situated on the edge of the small town of Swakopmund.

 Right on the edge of Swakopmund, The Stiltz overlooks the mouth of the Swakop River and has spectacular views over the dunes or the Atlantic Ocean.
 The combination of these views and a quirky design make it a unique place to stay in Swakopmund.

-The Stiltz has nine high-quality wooden chalets and two villas, all standing high on stilts above the riverbed, and linked to a breakfast room with wooden walkways.
-All are clean and comfortable, with thatched roofs and small balconies overlooking the riverbed.
+The Stiltz has nine high-quality wooden chalets and two villas, all standing high on stilts above the riverbed, and four with sea views.
+Clean and comfortable, they have thatched roofs and small balconies overlooking the riverbed.
 Inside, fresh flowers and brightly coloured curtains, bedspreads and cushions brighten up the wooden walls, and slightly quirky fittings add an unconventional touch.
 (The hand behind The Stiltz was the same as that behind Swakopmund's renowned restaurant, The Tug – which displays similar quirks of design.)

 The Stiltz doesn't feel like a town lodge, especially if you stay in one of the far rooms, from which you can hear only the waves and the wind.
 Although you can see the main Swakopmund–Walvis Bay road in the distance, it cannot be heard over the waves – and the birds are a far greater attraction.